Slot machines have been legal at live casinos in Pennsylvania since the casino bill passage in 2004.

 Online slots are also legal.
 In October 2017, Gov. Tom Wolf signed bill H 271 into law.
 This set up the process for licensing online casinos in Pennsylvania.

 Category 1-3 casinos all had an option to obtain an online slot license for $4 million or as part of a three license package costing $10 million.
-The first online casinos featuring slots appeared in July.
+The first new online casinos in PA featuring slots appeared in July.

 According to the Pennsylvania Gaming Control Board (PGCB), you must be at least 21 years old and located within PA state lines.
 You are not required to be a resident of Pennsylvania.